 Joshua Mersky, PhD

 Dr. Joshua Mersky is a professor of social work in the Helen Bader School of Social Welfare and founding co-director of the Institute for Child and Family Well-Being (ICFW).
-Dr. Mersky’s research interests include child maltreatment and other adverse experiences that undermine health and well-being over the life course.
-He applies his expertise to the design, application, evaluation, and dissemination of effective practices, programs, and policies.
+Dr. Mersky’s research interests include the study of adverse and traumatic experiences that undermine health and well-being over the life course.
+He applies his expertise to developing, testing, and disseminating effective strategies in community settings to promote resilience.

 - Ph.D., Social Welfare, Minor and Certificate in Prevention Science, University of Wisconsin-Madison, 2006

 - MSW, Social Work, Virginia Commonwealth University, 2001

 - B.A., History, University of Mary Washington, 1995